 Conservation of four rare, endemic and iconic Fijian tree species

-A project undertaken at the Department of Environmental and Aquatic Sciences, Curtin University of Technology, and supervised by Gunnar Keppel.
+A project undertaken at the Curtin University, the University of South Australia, Queensland University of Technology and NatureFiji-MareqetiViti, and led by Gunnar Keppel

 Anthropogenic disturbance has resulted in large-scale conversion of natural vegetation to fragmented landscapes.
 This is placing strain on ecosystems and their resident flora and fauna.
 Protecting biodiversity in degraded landscapes is one of the major challenges facing biologists and naturalists.
 This challenge is complicated by the forecasted changes in climate, fuelling fears for an environmental disaster and extinction crisis.
 Islands are considered especially vulnerable.